ihza6661/Toko-Komputer/README.md

 ## 📄 License

-This is a **commercial project** developed for Toko Komputer, Pontianak Barat.
+This is a **commercial project** developed for Database Computer, Pontianak Selatan.

 **Copyright © 2025 Cangkir Co.
 All rights reserved.**